Live Streaming Data Web Dashboard with NATS#

 Application (cpp/ and python/)#

-The C++ and Python applications demonstrates a simple Holoscan pipeline with data logging:
+The C++ and Python applications demonstrate a basic Holoscan pipeline with data logging:

 - SourceOp: Generates sine waves with varying frequencies (10-20 Hz)